LeoHChen/HarmonyVultrNode/README.md

 ```
 The will download the required software and start the initialization.

 ### 1.2.1 SSH keys
-Fresh ssh-keys will be generated which the tool uses to connect to the nodes, see the data/ssh-key/ directory output after running the command below.
+Fresh ssh-keys will be generated which is used to connect to the Harmony nodes, see the data/ssh-key/ directory after running the command below.
 You should something like:

 ```
 New SSH key will be generated in data/ssh-key Generating public/private rsa key pair.
 ```
+These can also be used in Windows, follow the
+<a href="https://devops.ionos.com/tutorials/use-ssh-keys-with-putty-on-windows/" target="_blank">here</a>.
+You need the select data/ssh-key/harmony as private key

 #### 1.2.2 The Vultr Personal Access Token
 ```